cbcrc/LinkIt/why-without-how.md

 Why Should I Use LinkIt?
 ===============
 Before getting started with how to use LinkIt, you may wonder why you should use it.
-The main features of Linkt are going to be demonstrated in the following example.
+The main features of LinkIt are going to be demonstrated in the following example.
 This should help you to determine if LinkIt is a good fit for you.

 The Example
 ---------------